Norman Manley — washed away by flood, lost at sea, held at gunpointSunday, August 01, 2021

 Police never gave the gun back to Manley and he insisted that he would not try to get another, as he maintains that it gives the owner a false sense of security.

-Several years before that — in 1976 — while he was enrolled as a student of law in Barbados, the likeable Manley got lost at sea.
+Several years before that — in 1976 — while he was enrolled as a law student in Barbados, the likeable Manley got lost at sea.

 “A friend of mine, now a lawyer in Calgary, went to Paradise Beach in Barbados.
 We borrowed one of those plastic boats from the hotel because we used to go down there regularly, so they knew us,” he said.